DaanDeMeyer/mkosi-kernel/README.md

 `SELFTESTS_SKIP_TARGETS=` can be used to skip specific selftests targets, such as bpf which can take a long time to rebuild.

+For each kernel, the out-of-tree build subdirectory used is synthesized from the localversion files in the given kernel source tree, the `CONFIG_LOCALVERSION` setting in the configuration and the `$LOCALVERSION` environment variable.

 This configuration will download the required tools to build and boot the image on the fly.
 To use this configuration, the following tools have to be installed: